fergald/docs/explainers/permissions-policy-unload.md

 If there are use cases that still require unload handlers please let us know.

-For sites that have removed all of their unload handlers, we would like them to have way to ensure that no new handlers are introduced in the future.
+For sites that have removed some or all of their unload handlers, we would like them to have way to ensure that no new handlers are introduced in the future.
 In addition to that,